Early Malay nationalism: Early 20th century

-Although Malaya was effectively governed by the British, de jure the Malays were sovereign over Malaya.
+Although Malaya was effectively governed by the British, the Malays held de jure sovereignty over Malaya.
 A former British High Commissioner, Hugh Clifford, urged "everyone in this country [to] be mindful of the fact that this is a Malay country, and we British came here at the invitation of Their Highnesses the Malay Rulers, and it is our duty to help the Malays to rule their own country."
 The British government adopted an open "Pro-Malay" policy so that, in the words of High Commissioner Sir Laurence Guillemard, the Malays could be equipped "to take their proper place in the administrative and commercial life of these States."

 The local-born non-Malay communities soon began agitating against the government's policies, and began demanding political representation.
 In 1936, the Malayan-born Indian community asked the British High Commissioner, Sir Shenton Thomas, to grant them a share of administrative appointments.
 Thomas rejected the request, stating, "...
 I do not know of any country in which what I might call a foreigner ... has ever been appointed to an administrative post."
-Later, some commentators attributed this to ignorance on the British part of the increasing size of the local-born, non-Malay population.
-Between 1911 and 1921, 1.5 million Chinese migrated to Malaya to work as manual labourers; a million Chinese workers in Malaya emigrated back to China; and the proportion of Chinese in Malaya who were locally born grew from 8% to 17%.
+Later, some commentators attributed this to Britain's ignorance of the increasing size of the local-born, non-Malay population.
+Between 1911 and 1921, 1.5 million Chinese migrated to Malaya to work as manual labourers; a million Chinese workers in Malaya emigrated back to China; and the proportion of Malayan-born Chinese in Malaya grew from 8% to 17%.
 The British nevertheless appeared to view the entire Chinese community as a "transient labour force", with one government official insisting it would be dangerous to consider the Chinese as having "a tendency to permanent settlement".
 The locally born Indian community, comprising 20% of the Indian population, was likewise largely ignored.